 All jobs are not created equally flexible.
 Chefs would have a hard time poaching your tilapia from afar, for example, and baseball umpires can’t crouch from their couch (at least for now).
-But, as we’ve learned from the spread of coronavirus, most jobs typically associated with a traditional office setting can be successfully performed remotely, as technology makes flexibility a realistic opportunity for more and more workers, including those suffering long-term effects from COVID.
+But, as we’ve learned over the past year and a half, most jobs typically associated with a traditional office setting can be successfully performed remotely, as technology makes flexibility a realistic opportunity for more and more workers, including those suffering long-term effects from COVID.